Marcos Chaves: Eu Só Vendo A vista, 1997 (Conceptual photography)

 This apparently simple yet highly charged conceptual work holds within it, strong statements and criticism about art, photography and the position of an artist in society, including within the art and photography fields ruled by market transactions of selling and buying views on/ of the world.

 By questioning the meaning of overselling Rio de Janeiro's iconic view to mere merchandise (on postcards), Chaves asserts his ownership and power to sell that view as an artist.

 From a sociological perspective this work dissects and determines power relations between the artist and his social space (his city and its urban fabric), the artist and his eyesight (his photographic language) as well as the artist's role in a neoliberal economy of image and photography circulation.
 The question of value is inherent to the work, as it alludes to a form of payment (cash) but also to images that have different economic values while they represent the same view.
 On the one hand a cheap reproducible postcard, while on the other, an expensive limited edition photographic artwork.

 This work which apparently questions the meaning and value of Rio de Janeiro's view, actually also addresses deeper meanings and values relating to the nature of a work of art and the position of the artist in an image-selling world.
-The play with a mental associations triggered by words is filled with humor and a hint of cynicism as in most of the artist's works.
+The play with amental associations triggered by words is filled with humor and a hint of cynicism as in most of the artist's works.